-Read Registers.
-The SIO contains three read registers for Channel B and two read registers for Channel A (RR0-RR2 in Figure 13) that can be read to obtain the status information; RR2 contains the internally-modifiable interrupt vector and is only in the Channel B register set.
-The status information includes error conditions, interrupt vector, and standard communications-interface signals.
+The SIO contains three read registers for Channel B and two read registers for Channel A (RR0-RR2 in figure 14) that can be to obtain the status information; RR2 contains the internally-modifiable interrupt vector and is only in the Channel B register set.
+The status information includes error conditions, interrupt vector and standard communications-interface signals.